Algeria

 Lack of Legal Protections

-Algeria’s 2020 Constitution protects the freedom of assembly in Article 52, which states, “[t]he freedom of expression, association, and assembly is guaranteed.”
+Article 52 of Algeria’s 2020 Constitution protects the freedom of assembly, stating that “[t]he freedom of expression, association, and assembly is guaranteed.”
+However, restrictive legislation and executive decrees have significantly curtailed Algerians’ ability to exercise this right.

-However, repressive assembly legislation, in combination with harsh decrees and an ongoing state of emergency from 1992 to 2011, have restricted Algerians’ ability to assemble.
-In 1991, Parliament amended and supplemented Law No. 89-28 of 1989 on Public Meetings and Demonstrations, narrowing the right to assemble and conduct meetings.
-The resulting law (Law No. 91-19) continues to regulate freedom of assembly in Algeria.
-A 2001 ban on all demonstrations in Algiers, enacted after a violent confrontation between protesters and police in the capital city, also remains in effect.
-In April 2015, for instance, police prevented a public march led by retirees and pensioners from entering Algiers to demonstrate in front of the Presidency.
+In 1991, Parliament amended Law No. 89-28 of 1989 on Public Meetings and Demonstrations, narrowing the right to assemble and conduct meetings.
+The resulting legislation, Law No. 91-19, remains in force and continues to regulate public gatherings in Algeria.
+Additionally, a 2001 ban on all demonstrations in Algiers—introduced following violent clashes between protesters and police in the capital—remains in effect.

 Vague Provisions

-Law No. 91-19 prohibits any meeting or demonstration that “opposes national fundamental principles” or that harms “the symbols of the revolution of November 1, the public order or public morals.”
-Such vague language allows the government excessive discretion in forbidding an assembly based on its objectives.
+Law No. 91-19 prohibits any meeting or demonstration that “opposes national fundamental principles” or harms “the symbols of the revolution of November 1, the public order or public morals.”
+The Law does not provide further definitions for these terms, providing authorities with broad discretion to prohibit assemblies based on subjective interpretations of their objectives.

 Advance Notification

-Law No. 91-19 requires that organizers of “public gatherings” notify the government at least three days prior to the gathering (articles 5, 15).
-The Law defines “public gatherings” as “temporary rallies of people, agreed upon beforehand and organized outside public roads in a closed place that is easy for people to join.
+Under Law No. 91-19, organizers of “public gatherings” must notify the authorities of their plans at least three days in advance (Articles 5, 15).
+The Law defines a “public gathering” as a “temporary rally of people, agreed upon beforehand and organized outside public roads in a closed place that is easy for people to join.
 Its purpose is the exchange of ideas or the defense of joint interests.”
-Authorities may prohibit the gathering with no obligation to explain their decision.
+Authorities may prohibit such gatherings without being required to provide justification.

-The Law distinguishes “public demonstrations,” which it defines as “processions, parades, or gatherings of people in a public manner, and all demonstrations that go through public roads.”
-For public demonstrations, the law requires that organizers request approval from the governor eight days before the demonstration’s planned date.
-The governor must make a decision, accepting or refusing the request, at least five days before the date set for holding the demonstration.
+The Law distinguishes public gatherings from “public demonstrations,” which are defined as “processions, parades, or gatherings of people in a public manner, and all demonstrations that go through public roads.”
+The law requires organizers of public demonstrations to request approval from the governor at least eight days in advance.
+The governor is required to either approve or deny the demonstration at least five days in advance.

-Appeals against administrative decisions in general are subject to articles 800 and 801 of the Civil and Administrative Procedure Code.
-Organizers of an assembly can thereby appeal a negative decision to an administrative court.
-However, groups have reported that, in practice, the authorities often wait until the last minute to notify assembly organizers of a refusal, giving them no time to appeal the decision to a court before the assembly’s start date.
+Appeals of administrative decisions are technically permitted under Articles 800 and 801 of the Civil and Administrative Procedure Code.
+However, organizers of assemblies have reported that the authorities often wait until the last minute to notify assembly organizers of a refusal, giving them no time to appeal the decision.

 Criminal Penalties

-Law No. 91-19 imposes possible imprisonment and fines for participation in an illegal assembly.
+Law No. 91-19 imposes possible criminal penalties, including imprisonment and fines, for participation in unauthorized assemblies.
 Article 23 states that “[a]nyone found responsible for participating in the organization of an unauthorized demonstration will get either a prison sentence ranging from three months to a year, a fine between 3,000 and 15,000 Algerian Dinars, or both.”

-Articles 97 of the Penal Code prohibits “unarmed gatherings” while article 98 provides that “any unarmed person shall be punished by imprisonment of two months to one year who, who is part of an armed or unarmed gathering and does not abandon it after the first summons.
-The imprisonment is from six months to three years if the unarmed person continued to be part of an armed of an armed gathering that has only dissipated in the face of the use of force.”
+Article 97 of the Penal Code prohibits “unarmed gatherings,” while Article 98 states that “any unarmed person shall be punished by imprisonment of two months to one year, who is part of an armed or unarmed gathering and does not abandon it after the first summons.
+The imprisonment is from six months to three years if the unarmed person continued to be part of an armed gathering that has only dissipated in the face of the use of force.”

-Regarding “incitement to unarmed gathering”, article 100 of the Penal Code provides that “any direct provocation to an unarmed assembly either by speeches made publicly, or by writings or printed materials posted or distributed, is punishable by an imprisonment of two months to one year, if it was followed by effect, if not, by an imprisonment of one to six months and a fine of 2,000 to 5,000 Algerian Dinars or of one of these two penalties only.”
+Article 100 of the Penal Code addresses “incitement to unarmed gathering,” stating that “any direct provocation to an unarmed assembly either by speeches made publicly, or by writings or printed materials posted or distributed, is punishable by an imprisonment of two months to one year, if it was followed by effect, if not, by an imprisonment of one to six months and a fine of 2,000 to 5,000 Algerian Dinars or of one of these two penalties only.”

 Blanket Bans on Demonstrations